Close

 Musical jams are our favourite because they involve music and lots and lots of fun!
 Get out all the musical toys you bought for your child.
 Don’t have any?
 No problem.
 Get some vessels and wooden spoons, and dress up your little performer.
 Then, put on some music, and encourage your munchkin to match the beat.
 This activity can help improve your child’s motor skills, eye-hand coordination and listening skills.

-toddler playing drums
+Toddler playing drums

 4. Water Fun